José Peraza: Cincinnati Reds

 On December 16, 2015, Peraza, along with Scott Schebler and Brandon Dixon, were traded to the Cincinnati Reds in a three team trade that sent Frankie Montas, Micah Johnson and Trayce Thompson to the Dodgers and Todd Frazier to the Chicago White Sox.
 Peraza opened the 2016 season with the Louisville Bats of the International League, playing as a shortstop.
 He had spent time with the major league team in spring training, but was sent to the minors so he could get regular playing time.
 Peraza was recalled for the first time in 2016 on May 13, and returned to Louisville five days later.
 On June 14, Peraza was recalled for the second time, and expected to play a utility role.
 He was optioned to the minors on August 2, as the Reds wanted him to play regularly at shortstop.
 On August 21, he returned to the Reds, starting at shortstop in place of the injured Zack Cozart.
 In 2016 in the majors he batted .324/.352/.411 with 3 home runs.

 During the 2016–17 offseason, Brandon Phillips was traded to the Atlanta Braves, a move that was expected to give Peraza a chance to become the Reds' starting second baseman.
 Just after the All-Star break, Peraza had lost his starting position to Scooter Gennett.
 He played in 143 games, getting 487 at bats for the Reds, hitting .257 with 5 home runs, 37 RBIs, and 23 stolen bases, while leading the majors in percentage of soft-hit batted balls (26.6%).
 He had the lowest ISO (Isolated Power) of all MLB players in 2017, at .066.

 Peraza was named the Reds' starting shortstop prior to the start of the 2018 season.
 He batted .288/.326/.416 with 14 home runs.
 He had the lowest fielding percentage among major league shortstops, at .963.
+Peraza made 141 appearances for Cincinnati in 2019, slashing .239/.285/.346 with six home runs, 33 RBI, and seven stolen bases.
 Peraza was non-tendered on December 2, 2019, and became a free agent.